FAQ’s

 Is there a financial benefit to using a Divorce Coach?

-As a family law paralegal with more than 30 years of behind-the-scenes experience, I have insight into processes that can and will save you money in the divorce process.
-I highly recommend to my clients that they seek the advice of an attorney regarding their legal rights and obligations.
+As a family law paralegal with over 30 years of behind-the-scenes experience, I have insight into processes that can and will save you money in divorce.
+I highly recommend that my clients seek the advice of an attorney regarding their legal rights and obligations.
 As your Divorce Coach, I work with my clients to develop their questions, gather their information, outline their requests, and structure their case-related goals.
-This approach provides my clients with focus throughout the process from start to finish while minimizing attorney’s fees by saving their attorney’s valuable time for the more complicated aspects of the case.
+This approach provides my clients with focus throughout the process from start to finish while minimizing attorneys’ fees by saving their attorney’s valuable time for the more complicated aspects of the case.